bbauska/zombiePolitics/README.md

 Zero tolerance has engendered a number of problems: denial of education through increased suspension and expulsion rates, referrals to inadequate altemative schools, lower test scores, higher dropout rates, and racial profiling of students ....
-Once many of these youths are in “the system," they never get back on the academic track.
+Once many of these youths are in "the system," they never get back on the academic track.
 Sometimes, schools refuse to read­ mit them; and even if these students do return to school, they are often labeled and target­ ed for close monitoring by school staff and police.
 Consequently, many become demoralized, drop out, and fall deeper and deeper into the juvenile or criminaljustice systems.
 Those who